grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/feature-toggles.md

 ---
 id: feature-toggles
 title: Use Grafana feature toggles
-description: How to use Grafana feature toggles in E2E tests
+description: How to use Grafana feature toggles in end-to-end tests
 draft: true
 keywords:
   - grafana